Layla Miller

-Layla Rose Miller, also known as Butterfly, is a fictional character in the Marvel Comics universe.
-She first appeared in House of M #4 (Sept 2005), and was created by Brian Michael Bendis and Olivier Coipel.
-Peter David has developed the character, placing Layla at the center of the ensemble of mutant private detectives in his title X-Factor.
+Layla Rose Miller, also known as Butterfly, is a fictional character appearing in American comic books published by Marvel Comics.
+She first appeared in House of M #4 (Sept.
+2005), and was created by Brian Michael Bendis and Olivier Coipel.
+Peter David later developed the character, placing Layla at the center of the ensemble of mutant private detectives in his title X-Factor.

 Fictional character biography

 House of M

 Layla Miller is first seen as a young mutant girl who lives in Hell's Kitchen in New York City.
 When she wakes up one morning, she finds everything has changed and she is one of a small number of unaffected characters.
 Layla was instrumental in bringing down the "House of M" by using her ability to restore the memories of superheroes who rebelled and helped restore reality.
 Doctor Strange suggested that the Scarlet Witch had created Layla as a failsafe to help the heroes in case something went wrong.